gaboesquivel/gaboesquivel/content/projects/its.md

 ---
 title: "ITS"
 slug: "its"
-description: "ITS InfoCom, an IT multinational, focuses on Remote Infrastructure Management.
-I implemented their primary website, CMS, and CRM integration.\n My role was to create and integrate digital solutions for the company, focusing on web presence and customer relationship management."
+description: "ITS InfoCom's corporate website, content-management system, and CRM integration for remote infrastructure services."
 tech:
   - JavaScript
   - CSS